AlirezaSoltaniJazi/xcrun-/README.md

 # xcrun+

-A project to run multiple commands on iOS simulators
+A project to run command on multiple iOS simulator devices